ldamon/lydia-blog/content/about/index.md

 —First round competition feedback

-Here's some comedy writing that got me started:
+Here's some humor writing that got me started:

 **Little Old Lady Comedy**
 - Women Who Are Already Hot are Opting for No Makeup on Their Wedding Day